 Single-cell analysis reveals the continuum of human lympho-myeloid progenitor cells.

-The human hemopoietic progenitor hierarchy producing lymphoid and granulocytic-monocytic (myeloid) lineages is unclear.
+The hierarchy of human hemopoietic progenitor cells that produce lymphoid and granulocytic-monocytic (myeloid) lineages is unclear.
 Multiple progenitor populations produce lymphoid and myeloid cells, but they remain incompletely characterized.
-Here, we demonstrate current cord blood lympho-myeloid containing progenitor populations - the lymphoid-primed multi-potential progenitor (LMPP), granulocyte-macrophage progenitor (GMP) and multi-lymphoid progenitor (MLP) - are functionally and transcriptionally distinct and heterogeneous at the clonal level, with progenitors of many different functional potentials present.
-Though most progenitors have uni-lineage myeloid or lymphoid potential, bi- and rarer multi-lineage progenitors occur in LMPP, GMP and MLP.
-This coupled with single cell expression analyses, suggests a continuum of progenitors execute lymphoid and myeloid differentiation rather than only uni-lineage progenitors being present downstream of stem cells.
+Here we demonstrated that lympho-myeloid progenitor populations in cord blood - lymphoid-primed multi-potential progenitors (LMPPs), granulocyte-macrophage progenitors (GMPs) and multi-lymphoid progenitors (MLPs) - were functionally and transcriptionally distinct and heterogeneous at the clonal level, with progenitors of many different functional potentials present.
+Although most progenitors had the potential to develop into only one mature cell type ('uni-lineage potential'), bi- and rarer multi-lineage progenitors were present among LMPPs, GMPs and MLPs.
+Those findings, coupled with single-cell expression analyses, suggest that a continuum of progenitors execute lymphoid and myeloid differentiation, rather than only uni-lineage progenitors' being present downstream of stem cells.

 Leukaemia & Lymphoma Research (12029)

 Wellcome Trust (206328/Z/17/Z)